fggo/html/README.md

 ### Vector img
 Differs from bitmap image and resolution-independent, commonly created with Adobe Illustrator<br/>
-Place points on a gird and draw lines between them and color can be fill in<br/><br/>
+Place points on a gird and draw lines between them and color can be fill in

 ### Animated gifs
 Shows several frames of an image in sequence to create simple animations<br/>